mojtabaimani/ovh-spark-submit/README.md

 and totally 3 nodes.
 Then according to the time of execution, you can calculate the cost of service for each job based on the cost of b2-15 in OVH tarifs website.
 (For example, here is the [FR Pricing.](https://www.ovh.com/fr/public-cloud/instances/tarifs/)).
-Be aware that it will be calculate per hour basis.
+Be aware that it will be calculated per hour basis.
 For example if you use a cluster for 5 minutes, it will be considered as 1 hour.

 ### Pro tip #2 : Want to keep your cluster ?